 Ranger was born in the wild in California, but unfortunately became a pet soon after and, years later, he was brought here to Carolina Tiger Rescue.
-To read more about Ranger’s journey, check out my post from April 3, 2019!
+To read more about Ranger’s journey, check out my previous post!
 Ranger arrived in March and, like all new residents of the sanctuary, had to spend at least his first 30 days in quarantine so that we could make sure he was healthy and get to know him.

 Ranger’s initial physical went well!
 He was cleared from quarantine in late April and soon moved out into his enclosure.
 While in quarantine, Ranger was nervous and seemed like he would most enjoy an enclosure away from tours and too much commotion, which is perfectly fine.
 He gets to make the decision to be on tour or off tour and, through his behavior, we could tell that he said, “No thank you!” to big groups.
 So, an empty enclosure awaited Ranger next to Magoo Ocelot in Elm Grove.
 Elm Grove is very peaceful, calm, and off the tour path, which is perfect for Ranger.